Written by Jack Calvin;

 AKA: Sitka: A Short Historical Account

-It is the updated, second edition version released in 1983 that features several wood engraving illustrations by DeArmond.
+Note: it is the updated, second edition version released in 1983 that features several wood engraving illustrations by DeArmond.
 This was the first book published by Old Harbor Press and located within Old Harbor Books, which was first established in 1976.
 Both are located in Sitka, Alaska.
 The author, Jack Calvin, passed away in 1985.

 This book was hand set in 12-point Bembo type, printed on an Original Heidelberg platen press.
 Three thousand five hundred copies are paper bound.